o11y-weekly/o11y-weekly.github.io/2023-10-11_Savings_dilemma/README.md

 Lets imagine that the platform is using 100% 5 servers but not using the 45.
 Well, there is a scalability issue where the load/data cannot spread easily.

-So having effective solutions cannot really help to scale and finding hotspot is really important.
+So having effective solutions cannot really helps to scale and finding hotspot is really important.

 So lets scale the effective solution!

-That is why in big companies, they focus on stability and effectiveness over effiency but the thruth is that efficient solutions are better because they scale really easily and at lower cost.
+That is why in big companies, they focus on stability and effectiveness over efficiency, but, the thruth is that efficient solutions are better because they scale really easily and at lower cost.

 ## Conclusion
 So my suggestion for observability in big companies is to focus first on scalable effective solution by secretly using efficient one if you are experienced in and does not impact timing/costs.